davidho95/CurvedSEM/README.md

 # CurvedSEM
-Fortran package for numerical solution of the wave equation in curved spacetime
+Fortran package for numerical solution of the wave equation in curved space